nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

  * Capability 2 (Runtime Adaptation): Adapts the target system to `maintain or recover` as much of its intent as possible.
 In particular, the Autonomy component enables adaptation to run-time/mission-time uncertainties. e.g., faults, failures, behavior execution error, degredations, or other unexpected behavior in the Europa lander arm or any other subsystem of the space lander.

-This document explains the evaluation protocol the RASPBERRY-SI team follows for evaluating the Autonomy when interfaced with NASA JPL OWLAT (physical testbed) and NASA Ames OceanWATERS (virtual testbed).
-We will use the evaluation criteria provided to us in `Evaluation Criteria for Ocean World Lander Autonomy` document `v1.0`.
-This evaluation protocol document explains the process for test design, and test execution while the evaluation criteria document provides measures related to each of these areas, specifically in the `intent-formula` in the intent specification.

-In order to achieve this, we defined several challenge problems based on the [Challenge Problem Template](cp_template.md).
-Each challenge problem description provides the context necessary to evaluate Autonomy in interesting scenarios.

-This document defines a general methodology for evaluating each challenge problem.
-The document is structured as follows.
-This is followed by a discussion of the test design, test execution timeline, and test scoring.
-Finally, definitions of terms used throughout this document are provided.

 # RASPBERRY-SI's Autonomy